About the Committee

 - recommending to the Faculty, at the conclusion of the two regular terms and of the end of the summer session, candidates for advanced degrees

-- Serving as the standing Faculty advisory body to the Dean for Graduate Education and the Vice President for Research on policies related to graduate students.
+- Serving as the standing Faculty advisory body to the Vice Chancellor and the Vice President for Research on policies related to graduate students.